Insights

 This is a structural limitation since LLMs are trained on text.
 Given that a revenue chart or a process diagram is not text, the model ignores these elements or attempts to infer around them, which often leads to what we call hallucinations, and it does not provide reliable output.

-How Multimodal RAG Works
+How multimodal RAG works

 RAG (Retrieval Augmented Generation) systems retrieve relevant content from your documents and pass it to an LLM as context.
 Standard RAG handles text while Multimodal RAG extends this to images, charts, audio, and video.